 - Obtain a copy of your health care information in paper or a machine readable electronic format.

-Jacksonville Spine Center is required to:
+Jacksonville Spine and Pain Center is required to:

 - Maintain the privacy of your health information.

 - Provide you with this Notice as to our legal duties and privacy practices with respect to information we collect and maintain about you.